nathanael-fijalkow/games_book/_build/html/_sources/1_Introduction/references.md

 The celebrated paper of Gurevich and Harrington {cite}`Gurevich&Harrington:1982` revisits Rabin's result by reducing the complementation question to a determinacy result for games.
 Interestingly, they credit McNaughton for airing the idea of using games in this context and then for exploiting it to Landweber {cite}`Landweber:1967`, B&uuml;chi and Landweber {cite}`Buchi&Landweber:1969`, and B&uuml;chi {cite}`Buchi:1977`.

-Both lines of work have been highly influential in automata theory and logic;
-we refer to the reference section in Chapter {ref}`2-chap:regular` for more bibliographic references on this connection.
+Both lines of work have been highly influential in automata theory and logic;we refer to the reference section in Chapter {ref}`2-chap:regular` for more bibliographic references on this connection.
 They bind automata theory and logic to the study of games on graphs and provide motivations and questions many of which are still open today.